 It would be impossible to pin down Sophie’s interests to a single career– the former ballerina founded AquaAid International, an organization that provides sustainable sources of water for villages in Central America and Sub-Sarahan Africa.
 At a time when even the most remote parts of the world seem to have been mapped by satellites, Sophie embodies the true meaning of a modern explorer.
 She was recognized as such with a new award by The Explorers Club in 2017.

-What you don’t see on Sophie’s blog (The Sofia Log) or on the social media accounts of other field scientists and explorers is the planning required for expeditions and the associated funding required.
+What you don’t see on Sophie’s blog (The Sofia Log), or on the social media accounts of other field scientists and explorers, is the planning and funding required for expeditions.
 Much like exotic vacations, global exploration comes with expenses.
 When planning her research trip to the remote archipelago of Vanuatu, Sophie sought out support from a variety of organizations.
-This was her introduction to WINGS WorldQuest, a non-profit which supports and recognizes extraordinary women in science and exploration.
+This was her introduction to WINGS WorldQuest, a non-profit that supports and recognizes extraordinary women in science and exploration.
 Since its founding in 2003, WINGS has provided over $635,000 in research and field funding for over 120 female explorers around the world.
-With many grant-giving organizations limiting the uses of their funds, WINGS is unique in that its Women of Discovery grants are completely unrestricted: the women who receive these awards are able to direct the funds to their greatest needs at the time.
-One of WINGS’ flagship programs is its Flag Carrier program, which provides a grant to field researchers to support their explorations.
+With many grant-giving organizations limiting the uses of their funds, WINGS is unique in that its Women of Discovery grants are completely unrestricted.
+The women who receive these awards are able to direct the funds to support their greatest needs at the time.
+One of WINGS’ flagship programs is its Flag Carrier program, which provides a grant to field researchers for expeditions.
 When Sophie and her team carried the WINGS Flag to Vanuatu in 2016 to study and promote advocacy for the country’s few female chiefs, she did not know the impact this organization would have on her accelerating career as a young explorer.